karl-zylinski/odin-c-bindgen/README.md

 ## Requirements
 - Odin
-- clang (download from https://llvm.org/ or using the clang payload in Visual Studio installer)
+- libclang
+	- Included on Windows (DLL lives in root folder of repository)
+	- On Linux/mac, please install libclang.
+For example using `apt install libclang-dev` on Ubuntu/Debian/Mint.

 > [!NOTE]
-> clang is used for analysing the C headers and outputting an AST.
-The binding generator then processses that AST into Odin code.
+> libclang is used for analysing the C headers and deciding what Odin code to output.

 ## Getting started